 Brushing and washingThis is the oldest method and the simplest because it doesn't require chemical retarders or special tools.
 You just wash away the thin layer of surface mortar covering the aggregate by spraying with water and scrubbing with a broom until the aggregate is exposed to the desired depth.
 The timing of the operation is critical, however, so this method is often better suited for small jobs.
 The work should begin as soon as the surface mortar can be removed without overexposing or dislodging the aggregate.
 You can test this by lightly brushing away the surface mortar in a small area with a stiff nylon-bristle broom.

 Using a surface retarderToday, most contractors expose aggregate by spraying a chemical surface retarder onto the slab surface immediately after placing and finishing.
 This delays the set and gives them the flexibility to remove the cement paste up to a day or so later, either by scrubbing or pressure washing.
 This flexibility can be especially important on large jobs or during hot weather.

-One top-surface retarder product is Grace Top-Cast (PDF) by Grace Construction Products, which provides a comprehensive range of effects, from a simulated light acid wash or sand blast finish up to full exposure of 32 mm (1 1/4in.) aggregate.
+One top-surface retarder product is Top-Cast by GCP Applied Technologies, which provides a comprehensive range of effects, from a simulated light acid wash or sand blast finish up to full exposure of 32 mm (1 1/4in.) aggregate.